Chains on You: Critical reception

 A mixed review from Metro's Emma Kelly compared the part of song's refrain where Athena raps "I start it/I make it/I write it/I work it" to Ariana Grande's 7 Rings, but "had a soft spot" for its rhyming, though thinking it felt "a standard floor-filler circa 2006", giving it 6.8/10.

 The heavily divided reviews the song received were also shown in organised alternative competitions.
 Austria's ORF aired Der kleine Song Contest in April 2020, which saw every entry being assigned to one of three semi-finals.
 A jury consisting of ten singers that had represented Austria at Eurovision before was hired to rank each song; the best-placed in each semi-final advanced to the final round.
 In the first semi-final on 14 April, "Chains on You" placed twelfth in a field of 14 participants, achieving 42 points, with some members of the panel giving it 0 points and some giving it 8.
 The song also unsuccessfully took part in Norddeutscher Rundfunk's Eurovision 2020 – das deutsche Finale and Sveriges Television's Sveriges 12:a on 9 May.

+It was also one of the 6 songs mentioned on the Time Out website’s list of its favourite Eurovision 2020 songs along with Iceland, Italy, Australia, Ireland and the editor James Manning‘s native United Kingdom - he said of Chains On You: “Trap beats don’t often get a look in at Eurovision, so big shout-out to Armenia’s Athena Manoukian for bringing a moody and pretty credible low-rider to the contest.
+Shades of Bey (Beyoncé) and Ri (Rihanna) here.”

+The Ticketmaster website’s guide to Eurovision 2020’s cancelled entries said of it “Athena sets the stage for Armenia with Chains On You, a song which wouldn’t be out of place on the UK pop charts.
+It’s a contemporary bop number with some clear rap and hip-hop influences, delivered with plenty of attitude and confidence.
+This one could have done pretty well, and remains a welcome addition to any party playlist.”